 Climate Resilience for Migratory Birds and People along the East Atlantic Flyway

-Wetlands International, Common Wadden Sea Secretariat (CWSS), BirdLife International, BirdEyes, and PRCM amongst other partners have launched a new initiative to protect the ecosystems and communities along the East Atlantic Flyway, one of the world’s most important migratory routes for waterbirds.
+Wetlands International, Common Wadden Sea Secretariat (CWSS), BirdLife International, BirdEyes, and PRCM amongst other partners have launched a new initiative to protect the ecosystems and communities in 11 countries along the East Atlantic Flyway, one of the world’s most important migratory routes for waterbirds.

-Each year, millions of migratory birds travel the East Atlantic Flyway, from the Arctic tundra through Europe to the coastal wetlands of West Africa.
-Along this route, critical wetland sites provide essential rest, feeding, and breeding grounds for more than 90 waterbird species.
+Stretching across more than 33 countries, the East Atlantic Flyway links critical wetlands from the Arctic Circle to the southern tip of Africa.
+Each year, millions of migratory birds travel the East Atlantic Flyway, using critical wetland sites to rest, feed, and breed.
 These ecosystems also support the wellbeing and resilience of the people who live near them.

 But these wetlands are under threat.
 Climate change is amplifying droughts, flooding, sea-level rise, and erosion, damaging the delicate balance of nature and disrupting the lives of communities that depend on these ecosystems for food, livelihoods, and protection.